dennyciccia/backup-fault-tolerant/README.md

 The server provides the list of peers to new peers that want to register on the network.
 When a peer is added or removed from the network, the server sends the updated list to all registered peers.

+The central server also checks periodically if subscribed peers are alive, if one of them is not alive then it is unsubscribed from the network.

 ### Peer node

 Each peer has a list of peers, which is provided by the server every time a new peer subscribes or unsubscribes from the network.